-Boroughs Loop / Sudbury Reservoir / Aqueduct Trail Video
+View a Boroughs Loop / Sudbury Reservoir / Aqueduct Trail Video.

-The Southborough Trails Committee maintains the following trails (see maps & descriptions below):
+The Southborough Trails Committee maintains the following trails:

-Bay Circuit Trail [No Dogs along reservoir, Rt.30 to Clemmons/Nichols to Parmenter]
+- Bay Circuit Trail (No Dogs along reservoir, Route 30 to Clemmons/Nichols to Parmenter)

 Other trails in town are maintained by the following organizations:

-- Although we love our furry friends, no dogs are allowed on DCR property within the Sudbury Reservoir watershed.
-This applies to trails throughout town as noted on this page.
+- Although we love our furry friends, no dogs are allowed on Department of Conservation and Recreation (DCR) property within the Sudbury Reservoir watershed.
+This applies to trails throughout town.